The Downs Co-operative Dairy Association Limited Factory: Butter Factory (1929)

-Milk and Cheese Factory (late 1930s-early 1940s)
+Milk and Cheese Factory (late 1930s to early 1940s)

 This structure comprises three connected and adjoining three-storey, face-brick, buildings located in the centre of the complex facing Brook Street, that had been used for bulk milk processing (pasteurising) and cheese manufacture.
 This structure provides an imposing street frontage for the entire factory complex.
 Each of the buildings is square in plan.
 The centre building has "Unity" in raised lettering in the centre top of the front elevation.
-The southernmost building is lower than the centre building and has the raised lettering "Unity - Pasteurised Milk" along the top of the front elevation.
+The southernmost building is lower than the centre building and has the raised lettering "Unity – Pasteurised Milk" along the top of the front elevation.

 The building contains an evaporator room, store rooms, cheese manufacturing rooms, cheese drying rooms, a cheese elevator, pasteurisation room and a bottle room.
 Almost all the fixtures and fittings in this building were installed in the 1990s.
 However, the early Gouda and Edam cheese drying room located at the top of the building remains mostly intact, along with a timber cheese elevator for transporting the cheeses up and down and an early and highly decorative cast iron spiral staircase used to access this room from the pasteurisation room below.